Electrical Safety Work Explained

 A general rule of thumb for working on energized parts is to allow contact up to less than 50 volts.

 Employees working around electricity must be trained in the type and proper use of protective equipment (PPE – Personal Protective Equipment).
 They must know how to use insulated headgear and eye protection in appropriate settings where there is a danger to the head or eyes.
 Employees must be able to determine when insulated tools should be used (such as working around or on an exposed electrical circuit).
-Employees who must be trained in electrical safety — but are not qualified personnel (unqualified personnel) — must also be trained in other electrical safety practices that will keep them safe.
-Unqualified persons are deemed those not permitted to work on or near exposed live electricity.
+Employees who must be trained in electrical safety — but are not qualified personnel (unqualified personnel) — must also be trained in other electrical safety practices to keep them safe.
+Unqualified persons are deemed not permitted to work on or near exposed live electricity.

 On-site training